czue/website/_drafts/2017-03-27-the-solopreneur-sabbatical.md

 Towards the end of 2016, as I approached my 10-year anniversary as CTO of [Dimagi](http://dimagi.com/) I found myself feeling like I was in a rut.

 I was still deeply invested in my work, but no longer feeling deeply excited.
-I was working long and stressful hours, but without the corresponding boost of energy and fulfillment that I was accustomed to coming alongside hard work.
+I was working long and stressful hours, but without the energy and excitement that had long characterized my work.
 As the organization, the team, and the responsibilities grew around me, so too did the demands on my time - leaving me with very little time to proactively build things - something I have always cherished.
 Somewhere along the line I had gone from [maker to manager](http://www.paulgraham.com/makersschedule.html) and didn't know how to go back.

-That was when I knew I needed a change.
+I decided I needed a change.
 I wanted to experience the joy of building something again.
 The joy of discovery - of doing something totally new and different.
-The joy of controlling my own time, and my own direction. *My own life.*
+The joy of controlling my own time, my own direction, *my own life*.

-Dimagi was kind enough to give me six months off - no questions asked - and the solopreneur sabbatical was born.
+Dimagi was kind enough to give me six months off - no questions asked - and my solopreneur sabbatical was born.

-## A solopreneur sabbatical
+## A Solopreneur Sabbatical

-At this point you might be wondering "what is a solopreneur sabbatical?".
-Let me first explain what a solopreneur is.
-A solopreneur is an entrepreneur who - unlike most entrepreneurs - is in it for the lifestyle instead of the money.
+At this point you might be wondering "what is a solopreneur sabbatical?"

+Let me first explain what a solopreneur is in case you're unfamiliar with the term.
+A solopreneur is an entrepreneur who - unlike most entrepreneurs - is in it for the lifestyle and not the money.
 Someone who wants to "go it alone" instead of building an empire.
-It's a word that's becoming [increasingly](#fixme) [common](#fixme) among freelancers and lifestyle enthusiasts around the world.
+It's a word that's becoming [increasingly](https://www.entrepreneur.com/article/245766) [common](https://smartsolos.com/solopreneurs-and-entrepreneurs-difference/) among freelancers and lifestyle enthusiasts around the world.

+{:.cz-blockquote}
+> A solopreneur is an entrepreneur who  - unlike most entrepreneurs - is in it for the lifestyle and not the money.

-When I first came across the term I knew it was exactly what I was looking for.
-I don't want to join an incubator, raise a bunch of money, or sell my company to Google.
+When I first came across the term I knew it was exactly what I was interested in.
+I don't want to join an incubator, raise a bunch of money, or sell a company to Google.
 I don't want to hire people, experience exponential growth, or be "disruptive".
-What I want to do is make something a few people love, work on my own terms, and earn enough money to live how I want.
+What I want to do is make something good for the world, work on my own terms, and earn enough money to live how I want.

 At the end of the day, all I really want is to be happy.
 And my current best guess at what that would mean is working as much as I choose to, doing things I love, and leading a rich life outside of work.

 ## What are my plans so far?